mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 My usage patterns served all of my negative reasons for using Facebook.
 To satisfy my positive reasons, I didn't have to check it that often.
 Once a day would be sufficient.
 Once per week would probably be fine.

 The first step toward a healthy relationship with your apps is deciding what you want out of them and what you must invest to get it.
-You'll probably find that you can retain the important benefits from your apps while investing substantially less time and attention.
+You'll probably find that you can retain the essential benefits from your apps while investing substantially less time and attention.

 ## Twitter